Multipacker/schedule/README.md

 * Allow specifying common formatting rules at the calendar level so you don't have to repeat them per rule.
 * Allow more placeholders in format-strings.
-* Keep the original values for each field in case the user wants to keep them.